grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 }
 ~~~

 Simplistic as it is, the example shows one important thing.
-Whoever the recipient is, it is expected to report error by returning a value of `-1`.
+Whoever the `recipient` is, it is expected to report error by returning a value of `-1`.
 Otherwise, the `Sender` (which is explicitly checking for this value) will not be able to react to the error situation appropriately.
 Similarly, if there is no error, the recipient must not report this using `-1`, because if it does, the `Sender` will be mistakenly recognize this as error.
-So for example this implementation of `Recipient`, although implementing the interface required by `Sender`, is still wrong, because it does not behave as `Sender` expects it to:
+So for example this implementation of `Recipient`, although implementing the interface required by `Sender`, is wrong, because it does not behave as `Sender` expects it to:

 {lang="csharp"}
 ~~~